Bort-Millipede/PocketCHIP_hcx/README.md

 ```

 &nbsp;
-If using hcxdumptool 6.1.2: using the following `makemonnb` command:
+If using hcxdumptool 6.1.2: using the following `makemonnb` command (replace `wlan2` with the correct interface if the USB adapter was assigned a different interface):

 ```bash
 sudo makemonnb wlan2